National Stormwater Calculator

 Green infrastructure promotes the natural movement of water, instead of allowing it to wash into streets and down storm drains.
 Green infrastructure also has the added benefit of beautifying neighborhoods and increasing property values.

-The stormwater calculator (SWC), like any model, estimates an outcome based on available information such as soil type, landscape and land-use information, and historical weather.
-These estimates can be affected by limitations on site-specific information and uncertainties about future climate.
-To better inform decisions, it is recommended that the user develop a range of results with various assumptions about model inputs such as percent of impervious surface, soil type, and sizing of green infrastructure.
-An update to the SWC, which will include the ability to link to several future climate scenarios, will be released by the end of 2013.
-Climate projections indicate that heavy precipitation events are very likely to become more frequent as the climate changes.
-Green Infrastructure can increase the resiliency of stormwater management approaches to a changing climate, and this update will allow users to consider how runoff may vary based both on historical weather and potential future climate.
+The SWC estimates runoff at a site based on available information such as soil type, landscape and land-use information, and weather.
+This update to the SWC will allow users to consider how runoff may vary based on historical weather and potential future climate.
+To better inform decisions, it is recommended that the user develop a range of SWC results with various assumptions about model inputs such as percent of impervious surface, soil type, sizing of green infrastructure, as well as historical weather and future climate change scenarios.
 Please check with local authorities about whether and how use of these tools may support local stormwater management goals and requirements.

 Clean water is essential to keeping our families and the environment healthy.
 The Calculator helps protect and restore the environmental integrity of our waterways.

-Basic Fact Sheet: The Stormwater Calculator - Identifying Green Infrastructure Solutions (PDF) (1 pg, 379 KB) .
+Basic Fact Sheet (2013): The National Stormwater Calculator - Identifying Green Infrastructure Solutions (PDF) (1 pg, 379 KB).

 EPA's National Stormwater Calculator (Video) (1:21 min, EPA YouTube)